Rubberazer/JETGPIO/README.md

 FUNCTIONALITY:

-    JETSON NANO (TX1) family only, so far it does not support the Xaviers,etc. No hardware to test it
+    JETSON NANO (TX1) family only, so far it does not support the Xaviers,etc

     GPIO control of all the header pinout as input or output.
 Low latency is expected (it does not go